 - Wooden board – I found mine at Michaels Craft Store

-- White paint
+- White Acrylic Paint

-- Cricut Stencil Material
+- Cricut Stencil Vinyl

-- Cricut Transfer Tape
+- Cricut Vinyl Transfer Tape

-Step One: The first thing I did was cut lots triangles out of my green wool swatches.
+Step One: The first thing I did was cut lots of triangles out of my green wool swatches.
 In most cases, I made the triangle as large as the swatch would allow me.
 I let the rough end of the swatches be the bottom of the tree.
 I really like the uneven look of them starting to unravel.

 For the largest tree in the center, I couldn’t get that big of a triangle cut out of the swatch I wanted to use.
 I had a green tweed that sparkled, which was perfect for the main tree!
 To make it work, I cut the size triangle I wanted from a plain green wool and then pieced together the sparkly tweed wool on top.
 Cut trunks from the scraps of brown fabric.

 Step Three: I wanted to paint the words, “Oh Christmas Tree”, in white along the top of my board.
 To do this, I created a stencil using my Cricut Explore.
-I used Cricut Stencil Material to create the stencil and then used Cricut Transfer Tape to transfer the stencil to my wooden board.
+I used Cricut Stencil Vinyl to create the stencil and then used Cricut Transfer Tape to transfer the stencil to my wooden board.
 You can see a great video by Cricut on how to use the Transfer Tape.
 I use it the same way with my Stencil Material as I do with my regular vinyl.

-**The font used is “Autumn in November”.
+**The font I used is “Autumn in November”.

 Step Four: After the paint was dry, I glued down my fabric trees.
-I used clear tacky glue, which worked great.
+I used tacky glue, which worked great.